dy942657/workflow/src/applications/managing-app-resources.md

     HOST:        10.1.7.241 10.1.7.101
     PORT:        11211

-## Migrating between plans
+## Update resources

-You can use the `drycc resources:update` command to migrate to a new plan.
+You can use the `drycc resources:update` command to upgrade a new plan.
-An example of how to upgrade to a 100MB plan:
+An example of how to upgrade the plan's capacity to 100MB:

     $ drycc resources:update memcached:100 memcached
     Updating memcached to scenic-icehouse... done

-## Removing the resource
+## Remove the resource

-If you don't need resources, use `drycc resources:unbind` unbind the resource and `drycc resources:destroy` delete resource in the application.
+If you don't need resources, use `drycc resources:unbind` to unbind the resource and then use `drycc resources:destroy` to delete the resource from the application.
-Before deleting resource, the resource has to unbind.
+Before deleting the resource, the resource must be unbinded.

     $ drycc resources:unbind memcached
     Unbinding resource... done